bronter/wgpu-native-zig/README.md

         }
     };
     ```
-* Chained structs are provided with inline functions for constructing them.
+* Chained structs are provided with inline functions for constructing them, which come in two forms depending on whether or not the chained struct is likely to always be required.
-  * For example, you can either do:
+  * For required chained structs, you can either write them explicitely:
     ```zig
     SurfaceDescriptor{
         .next_in_chain = @ptrCast(&SurfaceDescriptorFromXlibWindow {